Ranking NFL's top 5 rookie RBs of 2022 by expected production: Backs on the best offenses will thrive

 5. James Cook, Bills

-And Cook's part-receiver, part-back, with silky-soft hands and experience running routes in the slot and the perimeter.
-Cook won't be a high-volume type, but expect plays to be tailored for him in new OC Ken Dorsey's game plan.
+And Cook is part-receiver, part-back, with silky-soft hands and experience running routes in the slot and the perimeter.
+He won't be a high-volume type, but expect plays to be tailored for him in new OC Ken Dorsey's game plan.
 Buffalo's offensive line is solid too.
 And it's not like defenses will feel comfortable loading the box against the Bills.
 Last year, Devin Singletary saw a loaded box on just under 14% of his runs, the eighth-lowest rate among qualifying backs.

 4. Dameon Pierce, Texans